AdonayTeshome/cc-node/README.md

 This guide does not (yet) cover the business logic module, which adds payments to every transaction.
 This module is optional, so leave the config value blank for now.

-If you are not already using composer, put this near the start of your application:

-    require_once './vendor/autoload.php';
+### Setting/refreshing the database TODO
+Basically run the sql in install.sql
+This can be done via the command line. search "run sql queries from text file."

+    mysqldump -uUSER -pPASS install.sql > DBNAME

 ### Account store.

 The first thing is to tell the node what accounts you have on your system.
 That means writing a class which implmements the [AccountstoreInterface](https://gitlab.com/credit-commons/cc-php-lib/-/blob/master/src/AccountStoreInterface.php).

 Use the [AccountStoreTemplate](t.b.d) class to get started.
 Keep all the function definitions and return types the same.

 ### Configuration
-You need to initiate the Credit Commons node with your config.
-Config is an object with some fixed property names like in [ConfigFromIni](https://gitlab.com/credit-commons/cc-node/-/blob/master/src/ConfigFromIni.php)
+You need to initiate the Credit Commons node with a config class, which has all the right property names like in [ConfigFromIni](https://gitlab.com/credit-commons/cc-node/-/blob/master/src/ConfigFromIni.php)

-The easiest way is just to declare the class and hardcode the properties
+You can just declare a config class and set the values there.
+The class would look like:

     class MyConfigClass implements CCNode\ConfigInterface {
       function __construct() {
-        $this->accountStore = MyAccountstoreClassName;
+        $this->accountStore = 'MyAccountstoreClassName';
-        //etc
+        // Etc.
       }
+    }
+    $cc_config = new MyConfigClass;

+Or you can store the config in an ini file and set the config values from that Copy ```vendor/credit-commons/cc-node/node.ini.example``` to ```node.ini``` in your application root or somewhere convenient.

+    class MyConfigClass implements CCNode\ConfigInterface {
+      function __construct(array $values) {
+        $this->accountStore = $values['account_store'];
+        // Etc.
+      }
+    }
+    $cc_config = new MyConfigClass(parse_ini_file('node.ini'));

 You can find more about what the config values mean in  node.ini.

 ### Initiation
+If you are not already using composer, put this near the start of your application:

+    require_once './vendor/autoload.php';

-Before doing an operation, initiate the credit commons object like this:
+Before doing any ledger operation, initiate the credit commons object like this:

-    $cc_config = new MyConfigClass();
     $creditcommons = new \CCNode\Node($cc_config);

 You are now ready to read and write to the leder.

 ### Saving a transaction
-You need to populate a \CCNode\Transaction object, and then pass it to the $creditcommons object which will save it to the db.
+You need to convert your transaction into a \CCNode\Transaction object, and then pass it to the $creditcommons to save it to the db.
 The transaction object checks the types of all fields and throw informative errors to help.
 The fields are shown in [\CreditCommons\BaseTransaction](https://gitlab.com/credit-commons/cc-php-lib/-/blob/master/src/BaseTransaction.php)
-Note that the $entries property is an array.
+Note that $transaction->entries is an array.
 Each entry must be prepared as well.
 The entry properties are shown in [\CreditCommons\BaseEntry](https://gitlab.com/credit-commons/cc-php-lib/-/blob/master/src/BaseEntry.php)

 So prepare an stdClass with the transaction properties including an array of stdClass with the entry properties.